paradedb/paradedb/README.md

 </a>
 </p>

-Retake brings keyword + semantic search to enterprise databases.
+Retake is the fastest way to unlock keyword + semantic search for enterprise databases.

 Built to stay in sync with Postgres, Retake abstracts away the complexity of search by acting as a search layer.
 Retake also provides simple search SDKs that snap into any Python or Typescript application.